Train route through the north of Thailand

 Chiang Mai → Chiang Rai | Duration: 3:10 h | Transfers: 0

-Unfortunately, there is no train connection from Chiang Mai to Chiang Rai.
-Therefore you have to change to the bus.
-At bus terminal 3, the Greenbus goes several times a day to Chiang Rai.
+Unfortunately, there is no train connection from Chiang Mai to Chiang Rai, therefore the final leg of the journey is by bus.
+From bus terminal 3, the company Thailand Greenbus offers several connections a day to Chiang Rai.

 Chiang Rai: The Golden Triangle

 Chiang Rai is the next stop through the north and worth a visit.
 The small town is situated at about 580 meters above sea level and is picturesquely embedded in the impressive mountain scenery of the Golden Triangle.